DataCanvasIO/YLearn/docs/source/sub/est_model/meta.rst

 S-Learner
 =========

-SLearn uses one machine learning model to estimate the causal effects.
+SLearner uses one machine learning model to estimate the causal effects.
 Specifically, we fit a model to predict outcome :math:`y` from treatment :math:`x` and adjustment set (or covariate) :math:`w` with a machine learning model :math:`f`: